placeAtlas/atlas-2023/CONTRIBUTING.md

 All fields but the name are optional.
 For example, a country flag doesn't necessarily need a description.

-Once you've entered all the information, you'll be presented with a pop-up window containing some [JSON](https://en.wikipedia.org/wiki/JSON)-formatted submission data.
+Once you've entered all the information, you'll be presented with a pop-up window containing some [JSON](https://en.wikipedia.org/wiki/JSON)-formatted data.
+This is the patch that you are going to submit.
 Depending on the method, there are two preferred methods.

 ### Through Reddit